adempiere/adempiere-all-services/README.md

 sudo rm -rf /var/lib/docker/volumes/adempiere-all.volume_postgres/_data
 ```

+##### Delete Databse On Host II (using mounted volume on host)
-##### Physically delete database via mounted volumes from the host.
+Physically delete database from the host via mounted volumes.
+Sometimes it is needed to delete all files that comprises the database.
 Be careful with these commands, once done, there is no way to undo it!
-  Smetimes it is needed to delete all files that comprises the database.
 The database directory must be empty for the restore to work.
 ```Shell
 sudo ls -al <POSTGRES_DB_PATH_ON_HOST>                         -->> variable defined in *env_template*
 sudo ls -al <PATH TO REPOSITORY>/postgresql/postgres_database  -->> default value